fkyprianou/deved-platform/content/blog/en/q1-2023-vonage-developer-news-recap.md

 ### Secure your Inbound Media files with the Vonage Messages API

 With [WhatsApp Messages](https://developer.vonage.com/en/blog/secure-your-inbound-media-files-with-the-vonage-messages-api), users can send a lot more than just text.
 But what if those photo or video messages contain some sensitive information?
 You better be sure they are secure.
-By clicking one button in your developer dashboard and generating a JWT you can!
+You can by clicking one button in your developer dashboard and generating a JWT!